Together Forever!!! Lady Leopards State Champions!!!

 The errors that plagued the Leopards at the start seemed like a distant memory after the fifth inning.
 Zavarelle laid out and snow coned a blooper in left center for out number one.
 Later with a runner on second and two outs, a blooper to shallow left spelled trouble for Louisville.
 Out of her shortstop position, Rice turned, leaped, and stretched to snag what would have been a sure base hit and save a potential critical run.

 The Leopards had all the momentum after those two golden glove worthy plays in the field.
 In the top of the sixth, Arney sent Shae Thomas in to pinch hit with 1 out.
-Thomas did not play in the Semifinal against Elyria and had not produced a hit since hitting a pair of homers in the Sectional Final against Akron Ellet.
+Thomas did not play in the Semifinal against Elyria and had not produced a hit since cracking a pair of homers in the Sectional Final against Akron Ellet three and a half weeks before.
 As she stepped up to the batter’s box she found out that she would have to wait a little longer to break out of her slump.

-The game suspended in a weather delay for over 2 1/2 hours called just before 6:00 PM.
-When the game resumed around 8:30 PM the lights in Firestone Stadium were on potentially making it the first game under the lights in Lady Leopards Softball history.
+The game was suspended jus before 6:00 PM and put into a weather delay for over 2 1/2 hours.
+When the game resumed around 8:30 PM the lights in Firestone Stadium were on potentially making it the first game under the lights in Lady Leopards Softball history (according to Leopard Nation records).

 Out of the delay, Thomas remained patient taking the first two pitches to work the count to 1-1.
 Then she found her pitch and blasted it over the left center field wall for her fourth home run of the season.